 A remarkable film by any standards, Isadora is based on two works: My Life by Isadora Duncan (a dancer in the 1920s who forever changed people’s ideas of ballet with her nude, semi-nude and pro-Soviet dance projects – as well as her attitudes on lifestyle and free love) and An Intimate Portrait by Sewell Stokes.

 It is a wonderfully offbeat biography movie as witnessed through the eyes and imagination of its extraordinary protagonist.
 The film is as eccentric as its subject.

-The film – with flashbacks and flashforwards – is framed by Isadora’s dictating her reminiscences to Stokes (called Roger in the film) in a hotel room in Nice and finished with her ghastly death shortly afterwards.
+The film – with flashbacks and flashforwards – is framed by Isadora (in blowsy, boozy middle age) dictating her reminiscences to Stokes (called Roger in the film) in a hotel room in Nice and finished with her ghastly death shortly afterwards.

-Directed by Karel Reisz, Isadora impresses for both its visual brilliance and its thoroughly inspired performances from Jason Robards and James Fox as her lovers Paris Singer and Gordon Craig, and Bessie Love as Isadora’s mother.
+Directed by Karel Reisz, Isadora impresses for both its visual brilliance and its thoroughly inspired performances from Robards and Fox as her lovers, and Bessie Love as Isadora’s mother.

 The French-English co-production was retitled for its American release as The Loves of Isadora.